 Medicare supplement plans, sometimes called Medigap, help fill the gaps of what Medicare doesn’t cover.
 This may include enhanced coverage to help pay copays or coinsurance, as well as coverage for dental, vision, or other services.

 You can purchase a Medicare supplement plan from a private insurance company.
 There are several different types of supplemental plans, depending on your budget and healthcare needs.

 Many companies offer Medigap plans in Pennsylvania.
 In 2021, some of the companies offering Medigap plans throughout the state include:

 To be eligible to enroll in Medicare, you must:

-Your initial enrollment period for Medicare lasts from three months before your 65th birthday until three months after.
+Your initial enrollment period for Medicare lasts from 3 months before your 65th birthday until 3 months after.
 During this time, most people choose to enroll in Part A.

 If you or your spouse choose to continue working, you may want to continue coverage under your employer-sponsored group health plan.
 In these cases, you’ll be eligible for a special enrollment period later on.